opf/openproject/docs/user-guide/calendar/README.md

 ## Subscribing to a calendar

-OpenProject allows you to subscribe to and access any of your calendars using an external client that supports the .ics format.
+OpenProject allows you to subscribe to and access any of your calendars using an external client that supports the iCalendar format (such as Thunderbird, Open-Xchange, Apple Calendar or Google Calendar).

 This makes it possible for you to keep an eye on your project schedule from any compatible device (including mobile devices) without having to connect to your OpenProject instance and always remain up to date with relevant work packages.